code-at-the-edge/curriculum-materials/content/courses/intro-workshop/links-layouts/teaching.md

     - The **DNS (Domain Name Server)** has tables that allow the system to go back and forth between URLs and IP addresses.
 If the Domain Name Servers ever stopped working, we wouldn't be able to translate between URLs and IP addresses
     - Let's try to understand what the DNS does by making a little DNS table and pretend to send messages through the internet!
 - Game Set up:
-  - Draw a "DNS Table"
+  - Draw a "DNS Table")
+  - Local websites from the region to feature:
+      - Sikkim Gov't Tourism Site
+      - School Web Page
+      - Gangtok Business?
+      - Sikkim University
+      - Computer Science -- Sikkim Manipal University?
+      - Kanchenjunga national park (UNESCO page?)
+      - natureconservation.in
+      - sikkimforest.in

     | #   | URL       | IP Address    |
     |-----|-----------|---------------|